J. Gordon Edwards filmography

 J. Gordon Edwards (1867–1925) was a Canadian American film director, screenwriter, and producer of the silent era.
-His oeuvre consists of over fifty feature films made between 1914 and 1924.
+He made 54 feature films between 1914 and 1924 but only 3 are known to exist in full and another 5 are partially lost which means that 46 are completely lost.
 (Note: In addition to his generally recognized work, the copyright registration for 1915's The Celebrated Scandal states that Edwards "picturized" the film.
 The American Film Institute's opinion is that Edwards may have worked on a discarded earlier version, but did not contribute to the picture as released.)
-He is perhaps best known for directing twenty-four films starring vamp actress Theda Bara—including Cleopatra, her most famous role— and also the 1921 epic The Queen of Sheba.
+He is perhaps best known for directing twenty-three films starring vamp actress Theda Bara—including Cleopatra, her most famous role— and also the 1921 epic The Queen of Sheba.
 Edwards was born in Montreal and educated at a military academy with the expectation that he would pursue a career as a British Army officer.
 He decided against a life in the military in favor of a future in theater.
 At the time, the Canadian theater and film industry was limited primarily to repertory theatre, so Edwards became one of many to emigrate to the United States to work in the field.
 He had a short career as an actor before becoming a stage director.
 By 1910, he was working for American motion picture producer William Fox, who sent him to Europe to study film production.

 In 1914, the Balboa Amusement Producing Company produced the drama St. Elmo.
 Balboa was not a film distributor, and had a standing agreement to sell its films to Fox's Box Office Attractions Company for distribution.
 Some modern writers credit this film as Edwards's directorial debut.
 However, contemporary sources named Bertram Bracken in that role, as does the American Film Institute.
 Aubrey Solomon's history of the Fox Film Corporation states Bracken "reportedly" directed.
 Regardless of Edwards's role in St. Elmo, he was chosen to direct Life's Shop Window (1914), Box Office Attractions' first film as a production company rather than merely a distributor.